jbaik1/jbaik1.github.io/content/publication/huang-2024-causalgraphodecontinuous/index.md

 publication: "*Proceedings of the ACM on Web Conference 2024*"
 publication_types:
 - manuscript
-abstract: "Real-world multi-agent systems are often dynamic and continuous, where the agents co-evolve and undergo changes in their trajecto ries and interactions over time.
+abstract: Real-world multi-agent systems are often dynamic and continuous, where the agents co-evolve and undergo changes in their trajecto ries and interactions over time.
 For example, the COVID-19 transmission in the U.S. can be viewed as a multi-agent system, where states act as agents and daily population movements between them